duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/04-sim2real/01_project-report-sim2real.md

 ### Color Threshold calibration

-As previously mentionned, one of our goal was to test if by using generated realistic images in the simulator it would remove the need to tune the color tresholds for line detection when moving to the real robot environment.
+As previously mentionned, one of our goal was to test if by generating realistic images based on the simulator images it would remove the need to tune the color tresholds for line detection when moving from the simulator to the real robot environment.
-However, we were not able to fully integrate our models to the Duckietown stack.
-We were only able to create a ROS Node subscribing to the camera image topic that acted as a proxy to the rest of the perception system.
-The model could not be integrated to the node.
+However, since we were not able to fully integrate our models to the Duckietown stack, we could not validaet or invalidate this hypotehsis.

 ## Future avenues of development {#sim2real-final-next-steps}

-First, future work could aim to fully integrate our best models so the ROS node we created.
+First, future works could aim to fully integrate our best models to the duckietown stack with the ROS node described.
 Then, it would be possible to validate the color calibration hypothesis that we had and could not fully evaluate.

 Also, future works could improve the models by using a more varied dataset that could help the model to better generalize when converting synthetic data to realistic data.

 A more varied "real" dataset would need to come from multiple different environment to prevent the model from learning background specific details.
 Another approach could be to train the model to generate only the bottom half of an image, which would include primarily the road and therefore would negate overfitting on the realistic environement from which the images where taken.

-Moreover, it would be interesting to test the effect of using our generative ROS node with different duckietown baselines such as the behavior cloning baseline or reinforcement learning baseline.
+Moreover, it would be interesting to test the effect of using a generative ROS node with different duckietown baselines such as the behavior cloning baseline or reinforcement learning baseline.
 Since the whole perception stack would be affected by the generated images, it might positively affect the transition to the real robot.

 ## Bibliography
 <div id="put-bibliography-here">